Coopyy/ValheimFirstPerson/README.md

 go to the readme in https://github.com/Coopyy/ValheimFirstPerson/tree/master/Release

 todo:
-custom key binds
+custom key binds,
-fov changer
+fov changer,
 not have player dissapear in first person